taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **"Thermohaline Circulation Observation Centre, Orkney Islands"**

-This scene should give clues about the deep-sea silica drilling disaster, which suddenly makes the shallow parts of the ocean water column drastically more acidic, combined with a shut down of important ocean current circulations like the Meridional Overturning Circulation - see [this article](https://www.scientificamerican.com/article/rising-acidity-in-the-ocean/) and [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) for more info.
+These last two scenes should give clues about the deep-sea silica drilling disaster, which suddenly makes the shallow parts of the ocean water column drastically more acidic, combined with a shut down of important ocean current circulations like the Meridional Overturning Circulation - see [this article](https://www.scientificamerican.com/article/rising-acidity-in-the-ocean/) and [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) for more info.

 ### Page 4